Moduli spaces of semitoric systems

 The Taylor series invariant is one element of $\rxyz$ for each of the $\mf$ focus-focus points.

-\subsubsection{The affine invariant and the twisting index invariant}
+\subsection{The affine invariant and the twisting index invariant}

-In this section we define the affine invariant of semitoric systems and also the twisting index.
 The affine invariant is similar to the polygon from Delzant's result, except in this case we instead have a family of polygons related by specific linear transformations.
 The twisting index describes how each critical point sits with respect to a privileged momentum map.
 These two invariants will be described together because the twisting indices which label each critical point will be defined only up to the addition of a common integer related to the choice of polygon.
-We start with several definitions. \begin{definition} A \emph{convex polygonal set}, which for simplicity we will refer to as a \emph{polygon}, is the intersection in $\R^2$ of (finitely or infinitely many) closed half planes such that on each compact subset of the intersection there are at most finitely many corner points.
-A convex polygon is rational if each edge is along a vector with rational coefficients.
-We denote the set of all rational convex polygons by $\poly$. \end{definition}

-Toric integrable systems are classified by their associated polytopes, but in order to classify semitoric systems we need more than just a polygon.
-For $\la\in\R$ let $\ell_\la = \{(x,y)\in\R^2 \mid x=\la\}$ and let $\vertr$ be the collection of all vertical lines in $\R^2$.
+A \emph{convex polygon} is the intersection in $\R^2$ of (finitely or infinitely many) closed half planes such that on each compact subset of $\R^2$ there are at most finitely many corner points.
+A convex polygon is rational if each edge is directed along a vector with rational coefficients.
+We denote the set of all rational convex polygons by $\poly$.
+For $\la\in\R$ let $\ell_\la = \{(x,y)\in\R^2 \mid x=\la\}$ and let $\vertr=\{\ell_\la \mid \la\in\R\}$.